Chapter 7: The Proclamation

-At North Fort, South Fort, and Lexandria, each herald thanked him for its delivery, read the Proclamation, and sent out riders.
+At North Fort, South Fort, and Lexandria, each herald thanked him for his delivery, read the Proclamation, and sent out riders to nearby villages.

-Finished with his route, Jonathan rode back to his friends in Lorness.
-It had only taken two days to travel from Lexandria to Fairness Crossing, a fact that astonished him.
+Finished with his route, Jonathan headed back toward his friends in Lorness.
+The path between Lexandria and Fairness Crossing astonished him.
 He’d never ridden a road so well maintained.
-A road that was heavy with traffic.
+A thoroughfare that was heavy with traffic.

-As farms appeared outside Fairness Crossing, he felt a warning within, the hairs of his neck bristled and his heart raced.
+Approaching Fairness Crossing, he felt a warning within.
+The hairs of his neck bristled and his heart raced.
 Jonathan let the horse graze, ate some dried meat, and prayed.
-Yet he did not understand this heaviness.
-Surely, the other rider carrying the proclamation had reached the town before him?
-It would have taken far less time to travel due south rather than his circuitous route.
+He did not understand this mood.

 “This is wonderful news,” the herald exulted.

 “Have you not already received this?”
-Jonathan asked, perplexed.
+Jonathan asked.
 “The king dispatched me three weeks ago.
 Another should have delivered this already.”

 “It didn’t arrive.
 I shall announce this immediately.”
 The herald turned away, searching for his official tabard.

-Jon walked back down the stairs to his waiting steed.
+Jon frowned, thinking of the other courier, and walked back to his waiting steed.

-The knight ignored the order, replying, “Commandant, if you wish to converse, I am happy to oblige.
-Or, are you interested in another sermon?”
+Jonathan ignored the order, replying, “Commandant, if you wish to converse, I am happy to oblige.
+Or are you interested in another sermon?”

-Greysun approached briskly.
+Greysun scowled.
 “You son of a hundn, I’ll give you a sermon.”
 He brandished his blade, trying to close.

-Jon backed his horse away as he threw back his cloak, revealing his sword.
-He watched the soldiers, keeping the distance open.
+Backing his horse away, Jonathan threw back his cloak, revealing his sword.
+He watched the armed men, keeping the distance open.

-Soldiers shifted from foot to foot, making furtive glances.
+Soldiers shifted from foot to foot, exchanging furtive glances.